Member Login 1-888-263-5556 Email Us

 In a retirement community you no longer have to worry about maintaining a yard, shovelling snow or doing house repairs.
 You have your own suite and your own privacy but are able to share meals, activities and time with others with support for your changing needs as necessary.

 The resident (or family) pays for the accommodation and services provided within the retirement community.
-Sometimes a subsidized bed may be available through your municipal government for those who need care.
-Should home care services be required, publicly funded services may be available through the Local Health Integration Network (LHIN.)
+Should home care services be required, publicly funded services may be available through Home and Community Care Support Services.

 The cost for a retirement home is set by each individual home and depends on the type of suite chosen and the services required (e.g. do you need assistance with medication, dressing, bathing).
 Contact one of our homes and they would be pleased to provide this information to you.